genomic-medicine-sweden/NGPIris/docs.md

 **Raises**:

-- `RuntimeError`: If there was a problem when requesting a token, a runtime error will be raised
+- `VPNConnectionError`: If there was a problem when requesting a token, a runtime error will be raised

 <a id="hci.hci.HCIHandler.list_index_names"></a>